PromptShield logo PromptShield

 Unicode Normalization Detector

-Detects text that changes under Unicode normalization (NFKC).
+Detects text that changes under Unicode NFKC normalization.

 The normalization detector identifies text that changes when converted to Unicode NFKC (Normalization Form Compatibility Composition).